bjacobel/menuderp/README.md

 #### The Pitch
 [Send me an email](mailto:bjacobel@gmail.com) if you're interested in beta testing, or just [head over to the site](http://menuwat.ch) and start kicking the tires.
-Find a bug[^1] and I'll give you a free upgrade to a Pro account.
-Good?
+Find a bug (and have it confirmed by me that said bug is reproduceable/significant/not actually a feature/etc) and I'll give you a free upgrade to a Pro account.
+Sound good?
 Good.

-[^1]: and have it confirmed by me that said bug is reproduceable/significant/not actually a feature/etc